Roblox–Schlep controversy: Reactions

 The incident quickly gained traction, with the Roblox community voicing significant backlash to Schlep's ban and accusing Roblox of not caring about child safety.
-Shortly after the event, the hashtag "#freeschlep" became popular on Twitter for several days, with users praising his actions.
-Some popular content creators quit Roblox's content program as a protest.
-Popular YouTubers like Cr1TiKaL, JiDion, and KreekCraft denounced Roblox's actions as "backwards" and "hypocritical".
-Ruben Sim, a YouTuber who was previously sued by Roblox, also showed his support.
+Shortly after the event, the hashtag "#freeschlep" became popular on X for several days, with users praising his actions.
+Some popular content creators, like Kindly Keyin and ThinkNoodles, quit Roblox's content program as a protest.
+Popular YouTubers like MoistCr1tikal, JiDion, and KreekCraft denounced Roblox's actions as "backwards" and "hypocritical".
+Ruben Sim, a YouTuber who was similarly banned and sued by Roblox after investigating child predators on the platforms, also showed his support.
 Some Roblox third-party developers intended to change icons and thumbnails of their games to read "FREE SCHLEP".
 Multiple players set their Roblox display name to "FREESCHLEP" and staged in-game protests, chanting "Free Schlep" in the chat.
 An online streamer known as Steak, with 3 million followers, staged a live protest at the Utah Capitol, holding signs that read "Free Schlep" for tens of thousands of online viewers.

 Major media outlets reported on the controversy and scheduled national interviews.
-American television journalist Chris Hansen, known for the television show To Catch a Predator, announced the production of a documentary film about child safety on Roblox, and that he had interviewed law enforcement, abuse victims, and Schlep for the project.
-Hansen was featured in a YouTube video from Schlep on August 22, where they discussed the future documentary and child safety on Roblox.
+American television journalist Chris Hansen, known for the television show To Catch a Predator, released a documentary film titled Dangerous Games: Investigating Roblox — A Chris Hansen Special on February 27, 2026, which featured interviews with law enforcement, abuse victims, and Schlep.
+Hansen was also previously featured in a YouTube video from Schlep on August 22, 2025, where they discussed the future documentary and child safety on Roblox.
 Schlep reached out to Senator Ted Cruz by email and asked him to take action against Roblox.
 Representative Ro Khanna contacted Schlep and announced a petition on his website that demanded Roblox update its child safety policies to be more effective.
 On August 19, Ro Khanna announced on TikTok that his petition received nearly 100,000 signatures.